reemf123/ISS-Tracker/README.md

 - `docker stop <containerId>`
 - `docker remove <containerId>`

-If you used `docker-compose` to start the container, you may execute `docker compose down` to stop and remove the container.
+If you used `docker-compose` to start the container, you may execute `docker-compose down` to stop and remove the container.